xiangyi-njust/FWS/README.md

 > recognition

-* based on your system,open the terminal and type this command
+based on your system,open the terminal and type this command
 <pre>python Recognition/run.py </pre>
-* enter the recognition folder and open the run.py

 > classify

-* based on your system,open the terminal and type this command
+based on your system,open the terminal and type this command
 <pre>python Classify/run.py</pre>
-* enter the recognition folder and open the run.py

 > extract keywords